 - Do you have long-term plans regarding an area of the country where you would eventually like to live?
 Seeking an internship in that area might make you more accessible to employment possibilities.

-- Eligibility for an internship must be established.
-It is the student's responsibility to initiate a check of his/her credentials with Ariel Palou, Academic Advisor.
+Eligibility for an internship must be established.
+It is the student's responsibility to initiate a check of their credentials with Ariel Palau, School of Music Academic Advisor.
 To support your eligibility you must:

 - Have a 3.0 GPA in music therapy and related (psychology, special education, etc.) course work taken to date.

 - Be able to demonstrate that all course work (except MUS 4810 Music Therapy Internship) will be completed prior to the beginning of your internship.